rikezero/mtgapi-kotlin-sdk/README.md

     fun main() {
         // Initialize Koin with global/default modules
         startKoin {
-            modules(initialModules)  // Define the modules you want to use globally }
+            modules(initialModules)  // Define the modules you want to use globally and don't rely on this lib }

-        // Dynamically load the MTG API library modules startMtgApiLibrary()  // Ensure to call this after Koin initialization }
+        // Dynamically load the MTG API library modules startMtgApiLibrary()  // Ensure to call this after Koin initialization loadModulesThatRelyOnThisLib() //to prevent problems with dependency injection you should load your modules
+        // after you've started MTG API Library
+    }
     ```